camerahacks/prusa-connect-display/README.md

 So far, only the ```telemetry``` api is functional on the Prusa Mini

-## Dependencies

-Adafruit driver (Python3)
-Python Requests
-Python RPi.GPIO

 ## Things to be aware of

-This script has very little error handling.
+These script have very little error handling.
 For instance there is no safeguard if you enter the wrong IP address.
 The script just won't work.
-There are also some timing issues since the script is polling the printer at regular intervals.
-Just don'r go crazy clicking buttons :)
+There are also some timing issues on the displays that have built in buttons since the script is polling the printer at regular intervals.
+Just don't go crazy clicking buttons :)